gabrielkulp/undergrad-thesis/README.md

 ### How do I run it?
 Run `alice.py` and the `bob.py` in separate terminals (in that order, on different computers if you like) to evaluate the specified garbled circuit.
 You'll need a plaintext circuit definition file in the [Bristol Fashion](https://homes.esat.kuleuven.be/~nsmart/MPC/) format.
 The current implementation supports four gates: AND, XOR, INV, and EQW (referred to as BUF in some places).

+If you want to use FPGA acceleration, run `make prog` in the FPGA directory, then connect the FPGA to the device on which you're running `bob.py` and it should be detected and used automatically.

 ### Architecture
 Read the paper for all the fine details!